pieterjanvc/sqlife/README.md

   back
 - If the `error` argument is set, the database will roll back (if transacting) and close before throwing an error with the content provided

+#### Important note
+You must run `dbFinish` before the exiting the environment where you opened the connection using `dbGetConn` or you will get an error.
+This enforces best practice of deciding how to handle any remaining commits and will also ensure that upon error the database is always rolled back and closed so it won't be locked or have a corrupt journal.

 ## Data manipulation